-NURS 6244 Advanced Practice Development (2:1:0,0) This course prepares the DNP student to gain a deeper understanding of emerging knowledge and issues in a distinct specialty area related to the Capstone Project topic.
+NURS 6244 Advanced Practice Development (2:1:6,0) This course prepares the DNP student to gain a deeper understanding of emerging knowledge and issues in a distinct specialty area related to the Capstone Project topic.
 The student will have the opportunity to engage in collaboration with other experts and specialists in the topic area and to develop advanced reasoning skills.
 Students will determine with faculty guidance specific goals for individualized advanced practice experiences.

-NURS 6305 Scientific Foundation for the Practice Scholar (3:3:0,0) Prerequisites: enrollment as a BSN to DNP student.
-In this course, students examine the scientific and philosophical foundations of the discipline of nursing within the context of advanced nursing practice.
+NURS 6305 Scientific Foundation for the Practice Scholar (3:3:0,0) In this course, students examine the scientific and philosophical foundations of the discipline of nursing within the context of advanced nursing practice.
 Students develop skills in critical appraisal of studies grounded in research and quality improvement perspectives.
 Examination of the ethical conduct of research and quality improvement forms the foundation for students to develop skills in clinical inquiry and scholarship.

-NURS 6310 Practical Application of Statistics in Health Care (3:3:0,O) (Prerequisite: Doctorate of Nursing Practice student) The course will provide the basics of statistical analysis, measurement theory and data management.
+NURS 6310 Practical Application of Statistics in Health Care (3:3:0,0) Prerequisites: Doctor of Nursing Practice program student.
+The course will provide the basics of statistical analysis, measurement theory and data management.
 The course will focus on the application of statistics to health services research and to clinical healthcare settings.
-The students will have hands-on experience using SPSS statistical software in computer labs with data preparation, statistical analysis, and data display.
-Statistical tests covered in the course will range from simple T-test through multiple regressions with an introduction to statistical modeling.
+The student will have hands-on experience using SPSS statistical software in computer labs with data preparation, statistical analysis, and data display.
+Statistical tests covered in the course will range from simple T-test through multiple regression with an introduction to statistical modeling.
+Fundamentals of biostatistics and quality improvement measurement methods will also be provided with application of use in hands on exercises.

-NURS 6318 Mental Health in Primary Care (3:3:0,0) This didactic course addresses the Advanced Practice Registered Nurse (APRN) role in assessment and management of individuals experiencing mental health disorders in the primary care setting.
-The role of the PRN will be considered in the context of family and community.
-Theoretical and evidence-based knowledge of assessment, diagnosis, and management of individuals at risk for and experiencing mental health disorders are investigated.
-The effective use of communication, critical thinking, and decision-making skills necessary for the provision of safe and effective mental health care across the lifespan will be explored.
+NURS 6318 Mental Health in Primary Care (3:3:0,0) Prerequisites: Family Nurse Practitioner program student.
+This didactic course addresses the Advanced Practice Registered Nurse (APRN) role in the primary care setting in exploring the initial assessment and management of individuals, families and groups at risk for and experiencing psychiatric disorders.
+Theoretical and evidence based knowledge of assessment, diagnosis, and management of individuals and families at risk for and experiencing psychiatric acute and chronic psychiatric disorders are explored.
+The use of critical thinking, communication and decision-making skills necessary for provision of safe and effective primary mental health care across the lifespan within the family nurse practitioner role will be explored.